wufoo/docs/source/index.md

 ## Structure

->Our v3 API is RESTful, which means you can make requests using any HTTP service/client/library.
+>Our API can be used by making requests with any HTTP service/client/library.
 To help you get started with building your own integrations, we'll include basic code samples in this area.
 You can switch the language of the examples with the tabs at the top.

 Each resource page will go into more detail, but here's a quick overview of how the Wufoo API is structured